 American Revolution Unit

-Our American Revolution Unit has just been updated!
-This 60+ page packet includes worksheets and notebook pages, a booklet, review cards and new chronology cards.
+Our American Revolution Unit is more than 60+ pages and includes worksheets and notebook pages, a booklet, review cards and new chronology cards.

 American Revolutionary War Highlights